 - Click the File tab.

 - Choose Import | XML.

+- Locate the file you want to import.

 - Choose the required import file type in the Type field.

 The Autodetect XML file type presented by default lets MindView detect automatically the type of the XML file you specify, provided that it is one of the supported XML file types.